medic/cht-docs/content/en/apps/examples/direct-to-client.md

 Clients are enrolled directly using the CHT D2C, 2wT app using a phone, tablet or computer.
 Clients need only simple phones and do not need to download an app.
 The resulting client data is then stored and managed using CouchDB and a PostgreSQL database system.
 Through the CHT application programming interface (API), client messages are sent to Rapidpro, and RapidPro pushes summary data back to the CHT to  update client responses and status.
 On the client interface these can be automated messages or interactive free text with healthcare providers.
 An SMS text message aggregator service and a short code channel linked to RapidPro streamlines the incoming and outgoing SMS text messages; while the CHT generates the appropriate tasks (help clinicians triage, refer, track, and trace clients)and reports (keep track of completed actions and monitor clients) as represented in figure 1.

-{{< figure src="Figure1SystemArchitecture.jpg" link="Figure1SystemArchitecture.jpg" alt="Direct Messaging technical architecture" title="" caption="<b>Figure 1:</b> System architecture of direct-to-client (D2C), two-way texting (2wT) for voluntary medical male circumcision (VMMC) postoperative care.
+{{< figure src="Figure1SystemArchitecture.jpg" link="Figure1SystemArchitecture.jpg" alt="Direct Messaging technical architecture" title="" caption="**Figure 1:** System architecture of direct-to-client (D2C), two-way texting (2wT) for voluntary medical male circumcision (VMMC) postoperative care.
 API: application programming interface; CHT: Community Health Toolkit." class="left col-10">}}

 The CHT core framework has  inbuilt [privacy/security features](https://docs.communityhealthtoolkit.org/apps/guides/privacy/) including two- factor authentication, role based authorization, data security, and a range of protected data access endpoints.
 The system can be configured to manage [user roles and permissions](https://docs.communityhealthtoolkit.org/apps/concepts/users/) for access of CHT applications.
 Responsible data practices is enforced through the  [Privacy and Data Protection Policy](https://docs.communityhealthtoolkit.org/apps/guides/privacy/policy/).